 The all-new compact Hyundai Ioniq is powered with a Kappa 1.6 Atkinson GDI engine which is 1580 cc to be exact.
 The powerful engine of Ioniq generates a maximum power of 104 hp at 5700 rpm and a maximum torque of 147 Nm at 4000 rpm.
 It is coupled with a 6-speed dual-clutch transmission with front-wheel drive mode.
-On the other hand, its counterpart Toyota Prius enjoys the luxury of slightly more powerful Atkinson Cycle engine with 4 in-line cylinders and 16 Valve DOHC.
+On the other hand, its counterpart Toyota Prius enjoys the luxury of a slightly more powerful Atkinson Cycle engine with 4 in-line cylinders and 16 Valve DOHC.
 In terms of general saying, Prius is a 1798 cc hybrid sedan produced by Toyota with the sequential multi-port fuel injection system.
 The engine of Prius can produce a maximum power of 72 kW at 5200 rpm along with a maximum torque of 142 Nm at 3600 rpm.
 The luxury dean of Toyota is provided with a continuously variable transmission (CVT) system.
 Overall, both hybrid vehicles are powerful units in terms of their engine capacity.

 Electric motor & battery specifications:

 Since both the vehicles are hybrid units, they are coupled with an electric motor and battery pack with their respective specifications.
-Hyundai has powered its compact hybrid hatchback with a permanent magnet synchronous motor with 1.56 kWh capacity.
+Hyundai has powered its hybrid with a permanent magnet synchronous motor with 1.56 kWh capacity.
 The electric motor is mated with a lithium-ion polymer battery pack that helps the vehicle in achieving a maximum power of 44 hp and 144 Nm of torque while driving on battery mode.
 In contrast, Toyota Prius is equipped with a motor coupled with a nickel-metal hydride battery which can produce a power of 71 hp and 163 Nm of torque.
 While comparing the two, Toyota Prius has a more powerful motor and battery pack which is understandable, considering the size and engine power of the vehicle.

 Toyota Prius, on the contrary, is far more muscular, aggression filled the front-on unit.
 It has LED headlamps with daytime running lights along with the front and rear fog lamps.
 The popular hybrid model of Toyota is a complete masterpiece of aerodynamic design.
-With a low center of gravity, the car has Coupe-like roof-line.
+With a low center of gravity, the car has a coupe-like roof-line.
 Besides that, it has trapezoidal shaped LED combination lamps at the rear side.
 The sleek and sporty look of Prius is an automatic choice for any car enthusiast under the features provided by the manufacturer.

 Interior & features:

 For what we know so far about Hyundai Ioniq, it has a wonderful cabin space with advanced features integrated by the company.
 The interior looks simply brilliant under the black tone used by Hyundai.
 It has a spacious cabin with enough leg or headroom.
 The vehicle has several features including automatic air conditioning with climate control.
 The air vents are beautifully designed and the build quality of the dashboard and other spaces is simply amazing, as one can expect from Hyundai.
-The compact hatchback has electrically adjustable and retractable side mirrors along with a steering wheel tilt and telescopic adjustment feature.
+The vehicle has electrically adjustable and retractable side mirrors along with a steering wheel tilt and telescopic adjustment feature.
 The auto headlight control makes it easier for the driver to adapt to different lighting conditions on the road.
 The automatic cruise control option is also available in Ioniq.
 The rear seat has the reclining option to a 60:40 folding ratio to adjust additional luggage.
 The cabin has a front personal lamp included as a basic feature.
-However, it has a wireless phone charger which is somehow unique in the local market.
+However, it has a wireless phone charger that is somehow unique in the local market.
 With the option of keyless entry, Hyundai Ioniq is a simply wonderful addition to the Hyundai Nishat family in Pakistan.

 Toyota Prius, 4th generation, offers a cabin with a spacious feel with an elegant black-tone iconic dashboard of Toyota.
 The sedan has dual-zone automatic air conditioning with a humidity sensor that adjusts the level of cooling.
 Prius is also equipped with features like cruise control and switching between the driving modes.
 For additional comfort and back support, the driver’s seat has lumbar support powered by electric adjustment controls.
 The three-spoke steering wheel can be adjusted in accordance with the driving posture of the driver.
 The inside door handles are chrome coated along with the power windows and smart entry system in the vehicle.
 Toyota Prius is a tremendous family car with a brilliantly quiet cabin and multiple functions to offer.